oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `suppressionReasons` property of type `string[]`, optional, with enumerated values `"falsePositive"`, `"unshipped"`, `"testCode"`, `"deprecated"`, `"external"`.

     - Add a `useful` property of type `string`, optional, with enumerated values `"useful"`, `"notUseful"`, and `"unspecified"`.

+- [Issue #274](https://github.com/oasis-tcs/sarif-spec/issues/274): "Rename fileVersion to dottedQuadFileVersion and specify format constraint"

+    In the `file` object:

+    - Rename the `fileVersion` property to `quadDottedFileVersion`.